rinu143/forge.ai/replit.md

   - History tab: Browse all past analysis conversations
   - Set Analyze as default view on login
   - Analysis history stored in PostgreSQL database
+- Implemented contextual chat for solution refinement:
+  - Chat interface appears below analysis results after analysis completes
+  - "Refine Your Solution" section enables follow-up questions
+  - Conversation is seeded with complete analysis context (problem, chunks, insights, solution guide)
+  - AI responds with full memory of the analysis and conversation history
+  - Users can iteratively refine and explore the solution like ChatGPT
+  - All refinement conversations persist in PostgreSQL
+  - Only follow-up messages displayed (initial seeding hidden for clean UX)

 ## Running the Project
 The project runs automatically via the configured workflow using `npm run dev`.
 The application is accessible through the Replit webview on port 5000.